CCavalier/fp-explained/markdowns/part1.md

 Let's look at an example of code with a side effect.
-In this example, we take a list of ingredients and check if we've got everything to create some strawberry cream:
+In this example, we have an URL dynamically built.

 @[Check the ingredient list]({"stubs":["/src/main/scala/example/PureFunction.scala"], "command":"example.TestPureFunction"})

-It seems this doesn't work well: before we finish executing our code something changes the ingredient list.
+It seems this doesn't work well: the first test passed, but in the second one the url is "http://http:// ...".
+As the url attribute is mutable the url has been change two times.
-The elements of this list are defined as var, but we will prefer using val, which cannot be modified.
+This attribute is defined as var, but we will prefer using val, which cannot be modified.

-Moreover mutableList is a specific kind of list which can be modified.
+If you change the type of attribute to val, this code will not compile: we cannot modify an immutable value.

 ```scala